aarushg22/WebRTC_demo/README.md

 From the command line terminal, run the following command in the work directory:

-`node index.js`
+`node server/index.js`

-To publish ros messages via roslibjs we need to run rosbridge_server, hence first start roscore and then in a new terminal do:
+To publish ros messages via roslibjs we need to run rosbridge_server.
+You need to move the launch file from `work/other_files/rosbridge_websocket_secure.launch` to your rosbridge_server launch folder in your ROS ws.
+Then you can start `roscore`
+and in a new terminal do:

 `roslaunch rosbridge_server rosbridge_websocket.launch`

 Note : The Activate message is published on the topic `/activate_status`.

+We now use https and secure websockets (wss) but since we are still on a local network, we can't get real certificates so we have to use self-made certificates.
+The problem is that browsers don't like self-made certificates so we'll get a warning when trying to connect.
+We need to add exceptions to be able to connect to the ROS server and the nodejs server.

+For the ROS server, simply connect to `https://localhost:9090`, you'll receiver a warning, depending on the browser, you usually have to go to "Advance" and "Add an exception" or "Proceed to the unsafe website".

-Now to finally run the webpage, from your browser, open localhost:8080.
+Once done, you can finally run the webpage, from your browser, open `https://localhost:8080`

-Open `localhost:8080` again, in a new tab or window.
-For a different PC on the same network, open the `<SERVER_IP>:8080`, where SERVER_IP is the IP of the PC running the Node.js server.
+Open `https://localhost:8080` again, in a new tab or window or even on your phone.
+For a different PC/phone on the same network, replace `localhost` to the IP of the PC running the Node.js server.
+Don't forget to connect to `https::/<IP_SERVER>:9090` at least once (the exception should then be saved in your browser).
 One video element will display the local stream from getUserMedia()and the other will show the 'remote' video streamed via RTCPeerconnection.

 #### Recording